LavaGang/MelonLoader/README.md

 - After Initial Launch the Start Screen will create a folder under `UserData/MelonStartScreen`
 - Inside this folder it will create a `Config.cfg` file for Customization Settings.
-- You can also place Custom Images in this folder to have the Start Screen use.
+- You can also place Custom Images in this folder to further customize the Start Screen.
 - Listed below are the Compatible File Names and Extensions for the Custom Images.

 | Compatible File Names |